Design Miami/: Highlighting the Fifteenth Edition

 Design Miami/ returns to Miami Beach December 3–8 for its fifteenth edition with some notable changes.
 The fair will take place for the first time in the recently completed Pride Park, with its entrance now directly facing the entrance to Art Basel Miami Beach.
 The works shown at Design Miami/ are a reflection of the trends and shifts in the greater design and art marketplace.
 Outlined below are some of the emerging themes from this year’s Gallery and Curio programs, revealed across methods, materials, historical periods, and overall booth concepts.
 TLmag perused the program to enlight you with the event’s highlights.

 Throughout the fair, designers will be displaying a strong interest in traditional artisanal materials and techniques reimagined in contemporary ways.
-Many designers have taken up the mantle of traditional craftsmanship and found ways to make it appealing to contemporary tastes by engaging with traditional materials like glass, ceramic, and sisal through innovative techniques and technologies, or by using traditional techniques such as weaving.
+Many designers have taken up the mantle of traditional craftsmanship toddler bounce house and found ways to make it appealing to contemporary tastes by engaging with traditional materials like glass, ceramic, and sisal through innovative techniques and technologies, or by using traditional techniques such as weaving.
 TAKT PROJECT’s Curio will present works being made in real-time, creating a glass lighting collection through the use of artificial LED light to solidify and melt resin.
 Wexler Gallery will show new ceramics by Roberto Lugo in an immersive installation of large-scale funerary urns, evoking the makeshift memorials to gun violence in America and bridging the gap between two genres that may not otherwise coexist: hip-hop and decorative arts.

 More Japanese designers will be presented at the fair than ever before, representing a flourishing community of designers and a strong market for collectible design in the country.
 Erik Thomsen Gallery will present exceptional bamboo baskets and urns from Japanese masters from the past century, including the multidisciplinary artist Shōkansai Iizuka.
 Sokyo Gallery from Kyoto represents thirty-five Japanese and international artists working across mediums such as textile, lacquer, ceramics, painting, and photography.